Ocean world

-Earth's surface is dominated by the ocean, which forms 75% of Earth's surface.
+Earth's surface is dominated by the ocean, which forms 71% of Earth's surface.
 Thus, Earth can be considered a water world, although not a fully oceanic world.

-An ocean world, ocean planet or water world is a type of planet or natural satellite that contains a substantial amount of water in the form of oceans, as part of its hydrosphere, either beneath the surface, as subsurface oceans, or on the surface, potentially submerging all dry land.
+An ocean world, ocean planet, water world, or water planet is a type of planet or moon that contains a substantial amount of water in the form of oceans, as part of its hydrosphere, either beneath the surface, as subsurface oceans, or on the surface, potentially submerging all dry land.
 The term ocean world is also used sometimes for astronomical bodies with an ocean composed of a different fluid or thalassogen, such as lava (the case of Io), ammonia (in a eutectic mixture with water, as is likely the case of Titan's inner ocean) or hydrocarbons (like on Titan's surface, which could be the most abundant kind of exosea).
 The study of extraterrestrial oceans is referred to as planetary oceanography.

 Earth is the only astronomical object known to presently have bodies of liquid water on its surface, although subsurface oceans are suspected to exist on Jupiter's moons Europa and Ganymede and Saturn's moons Enceladus and Titan.
 Several exoplanets have been found with the right conditions to support liquid water.
 There are also considerable amounts of subsurface water found on Earth, mostly in the form of aquifers.
 For exoplanets, current technology cannot directly observe liquid surface water, so atmospheric water vapor may be used as a proxy.
 The characteristics of ocean worlds provide clues to their history and the formation and evolution of the Solar System as a whole.
 Of additional interest is their potential to originate and host life.

 In June 2020, NASA scientists reported that it is likely that exoplanets with oceans are common in the Milky Way galaxy, based on mathematical modeling studies.